-Source: Office of Management and Budget, July 2024 (prior to the issuance of the County's General Obligation Refunding Bonds, Series 2024B and the Series 2024C Bonds).
+Source: Office of Management and Budget, July 2024 (prior to the issuance of the Bonds).

 The final table in this section details the amount of debt service on general obligation bonds, financing agreements, revenue obligations and installment purchase agreements that are currently required for public improvement and school construction purposes from July 1, 2024 through 2048.